eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 #### `Zip cache bytes`
 : The number of zip entry cache bytes stored in the cache.

+#### `Startup hint bytes`
+: The number of bytes of data stored to describe startup hints.

 #### `Data bytes`
 : The number of bytes of non-class data stored by the VM.

 #### `Metadata bytes`
-: The number of bytes of data stored to describe the cached classes.
+: The number of bytes of data stored to describe the cached classes. **Note:** This field is available only in the top layer cache output or when a cache is not layered.

 #### `Metadata % used`
 : The proportion of metadata bytes to class bytes, which indicates how efficiently cache space is being used.
 The value shown does consider the `Class debug area size`.